 7IM’s statement on the modern slavery act

 We have several policies and procedures in place which help us to detect any potential Modern Slavery both within our business and in our supply chains, such as an anti-money laundering policy and an anti-bribery policy.
-We also encourage our staff to report any concerns under our whistle blowing policy and they receive regular training relating to our applicable policies.
-We have recently undertaken a review of our vendor contracts and continue to evolve our processes for keeping our vendor contracts up-to-date.
+We also encourage our staff to report any concerns under our whistle blowing policy and they receive regular training relating to our applicable policies, including those on Modern Slavery.
+We regularly review our vendor contracts and continue to evolve our processes for keeping our vendor contracts up-to-date by introducing new systems and procedures which will allow us to monitor them more closely.
 Where relevant, we ask such vendors entering into agreements with us to comply with all applicable legislation, including the Act.

-7IM is a limited liability partnership and this statement has been approved by 7IM’s members in accordance with its governing procedure.
+7IM is a limited liability partnership and this statement has been approved by 7IM’s members in accordance with its governance procedures.

 For and on behalf of 7IM